 For many pet owners desexing goes hand-in-hand with better pet ownership.
-Desexing your pet not only reduces the number of homeless and unwanted cats and dogs, it also has considerable health and behavioural benefits which can help your pet live a long and healthy life with you.
+Desexing your pet not only reduces the number of homeless and unwanted cats and dogs, it also has considerable health and behavioural benefits that can help your pet live a long and healthy life with you.

 The Lost Dogs’ Home is committed to providing low-cost desexing options for pet owners throughout Victoria.
 Through our campaigns and initiatives we aim to raise awareness of the importance of desexing within the community and offer low-cost options for pet owners in need.